stpettersens/bluej-packager/README.md

 #### BlueJ Packager
-> :bird: + :coffee: = :package: Utility to package a flat structure Blue J project into a structured package.
+> :bird: + :coffee: = :package: Utility to package a flat structure BlueJ project into a structured package.